ESMValGroup/ESMValTool/doc/sphinx/source/recipes/recipe_climwip.rst

 ---------------------------------------------------------

 ``recipe_climwip_brunner2019_med.yml`` demonstrates a very similar setup to `Brunner et al. (2019) <https://doi.org/10.1088/1748-9326/ab492f>`_ but only for one region (the Mediterranean).
-To calculated weights for other regions the recipe needs to be updated at two places:
+To calculated weights for other regions the recipe needs to be updated in two places:

 .. code-block:: yaml